 Doing these tactics will take you time and effort to accomplish.
 But unlike the techniques that have been flagged by search engines, the strategies above give value to your target audience and guarantee you a more sustainable SEO campaign.

-Final thoughts: SEO is constantly evolving.
+SEO is constantly evolving if you wish to improve your SEO ranking.
 Just like the constant changes in life, you need to change your approach and adapt along with the developments in this field to stay competitive in your market.